wmelvin/todolister/README.md

   -p PAGE_TITLE, --page-title PAGE_TITLE
                         Title for HTML page (will show in browser tab).
   -q, --no-browser      Do not try to open the output file in the web browser.
+  --add-match ADD_MATCH
+                        Add a match pattern for selecting files to scan.
+For example, the pattern '*.md' would cause all Markdown files to be included.
 ```

 ## History ##